 It provides a framework for practitioners to develop a shared understanding and language about a child’s social and emotional functioning, moving a teacher’s thought process from ‘what is wrong with this child’ to ‘what has happened to this child’.
-By taking a developmental approach rather than seeing unwanted behaviour as a 'disorder', we can take a positive step forward by starting to explain what underpins a child’s social and emotional difficulties (often caused by ACEs) and support these children to develop the emotional and social skills underpinning learning so they will be able to function more effectively within the classroom, playground and beyond school.
+By taking a developmental approach rather than seeing unwanted behaviour as a 'disorder', we can take a positive step forward by starting to explain what underpins a child’s social and emotional difficulties (often caused by ACEs and Developmental Trauma) and support these children to develop their mental health and emotional and social skills underpinning learning so they will be able to function more effectively within the classroom, playground and beyond school.

 With Fagus, a school now has a framework to inform practice by assessing a child’s strengths and weaknesses across the different emotional and social domains and they can then start to clarify individual needs, set developmentally appropriate goals in the social and emotional domains that a pupil is struggling with, and use these goals to target strategies and focus interventions and measure progress.
-Fagus also helps schools measure the impact of one to one interventions and communicate to all stakeholders ways to understand their behaviour, challenges and barriers to learning and quantify progress over time.
+Fagus also helps schools measure the impact of one to one reparative interventions and bespoke provision and communicate to all stakeholders ways to understand their behaviour, challenges and barriers to learning and quantify progress over time.

 Watch our Explainer Video here: